RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.10 key-cert

-A **key-cert** object is a database public key certificate that is stored on the <font color="orange"> RIPE Database or server</font>.
+A **key-cert** object is a database public key certificate that is stored on the RIPE Database.
 It is used with a **mntner** object for authentication when performing updates.
 Currently the RIPE Database supports two types of keys.

 * For PGP **key-cert** objects, the value of the "key-cert:" attribute must be PGP-"key-id".
 These keys are compliant with the [Open PGP Internet Standard](https://www.ietf.org/rfc/rfc2440.txt).
 * For X.509 **key-cert** objects, the database software assigns this value as X.509-n.
 Here, 'n' is the next available number assigned by the software.
 If you want to create an X.509 **key-cert** object, you should specify the value as AUTO-xx.
 If you delete an X.509 **key-cert** object, it is not possible to recreate it with the same name.